udayankumar/udayankumar.github.io/_posts/2015-09-02-redditComments.md

 The length of comments distribution is again highly right skewed and almost 75% of the top scoring comments in top 3000 threads were less than 500 characters.
 Reddit users appreciate succinct comments (unlike this current post).

+# Conclusions and after thoughts

+ Although I looked at a limited set of data, there is ample evidence that a relationship exists between time to post a comment and the score that comment gets.
+This relation can be explained using multiple reasonings including -

+1. All the important arguments/POV are posted early on and hence there is nothing new in the later comments
+2. Since Reddit only shows limited number of comments by default, the casual readers might never make the effort to repeatedly click and read rest of the comments.
+Hence late comments may not Karma love
+3. A long post may not be read or comprehended correctly by readers and they are looking for quick bytes.
+Hence the longer posts may not imply  higher score.

+It may be a good idea now to look at different post classes - very popular , mid-popular and less popular post and investigate if similar relationship exists.